Blessingwilliam/Py-play/README.md

         Despite this setback, our remaining team was determined to bring this project to life.
 This is just the beginning; we have ambitious plans to expand the platform with multiple games in the future.

         For our portfolio project at Holberton School, we decided to focus on two games: a Chess Game and a basic racing car game named Route Rush.
 	We hope you enjoy your gaming experience and welcome any suggestions to improve it further!

+	N.B: Surf into directories to find READ file of each project !